 Countering the IED-threat in CSW

-Thus, the North Atlantic Council has tasked Headquarters Allied Command Transformation (ACT) to establish a Community of Interest (CoI) in order to develop feasible solutions for countering IEDs (C-IED) in the maritime environment.
+Taking into account the above threats and risk, the North Atlantic Council has tasked Headquarters Allied Command Transformation (ACT) to establish a Community of Interest (CoI) in order to develop feasible solutions for countering IEDs (C-IED) in the maritime environment.

 In 2012 ACT formally requested the COE CSW to organise an initial meeting and provide further support regarding the establishment of this specific Maritime CoI.
 Later that year, the first Workshop was held in Kiel with about 50 civilian and military participants from 13 NATO Nations.
 One of the main outcomes was that Maritime C-IED should not be regarded as solely a naval issue, but the aspects of the maritime environment are to be addressed in a Joint approach.
 Consequently, the next meeting in 2013 – also organised and hosted by the COE CSW in Kiel – was renamed Conference on C-IED in the Maritime Environment (CME).
 In the further course, the COE CSW initiated the official NATO terminology process and as a result, CME became an official NATO term.

 In 2013 the COE CSW became a permanent member of the NATO C-IED Working Group and since the COE CSW acted during all meetings as the naval representative, ensuring the maritime expertise and view in the often very “land-heavy” C-IED meetings.